Blotch3D/Blotch3D/README.md

 often under high-CPU loads.
 Of course, then your periodic code should handle being called at a variable rate.

-BlWindow3D derives from MonoGame's "Game" class, so you can also override other Game class overridable methods.
-Just be sure to call the base method from within a Game class overridden method.

-You can also pass a delegate with 3D code to the BlSprite constructor.
+You can pass a delegate with 3D code to the BlSprite constructor.
 The delegate will be executed every frame.
 The effect is the same as putting the code in FrameProc, but it better encapsulates sprite-specific code.

 A single-threaded application would have all its code in the overridden methods or delegates.
 If you are developing a multithreaded program,